 A part of the Switch’s critical success can be attributed to Nintendo’s well-calculated approach in making the console a new home for its beloved franchises.
 Games like Zelda: Breath of the Wild, Super Mario Odyssey, and Fire Emblem: Three Houses have already provided us with a glimpse into a future where Nintendo first-party releases can strive to be much more ambitious than their predecessors.

 This has led many to wonder what impact the Switch will have on the next mainline Pokémon games scheduled to release later this year.
-While the monster collecting series has always appeared on a Nintendo handheld system, tracing as far back as Red & Blue on Game Boy, and most recently Ultra Sun & Moon on 3DS, Generation 8 will mark a shift for the JRPG when Pokémon Sword & Shield launches on the Switch.
+While the monster-collecting series has always appeared on a Nintendo handheld system, tracing as far back as Red & Blue on Game Boy, and most recently Ultra Sun & Moon on 3DS, Generation 8 will mark a shift for the JRPG when Pokémon Sword & Shield launches on the Switch.

 Pokémon Sword & Shield Release Date

-A recent Nintendo Direct provided us with further details about the next mainline games, titled Pokémon Sword & Shield, including a worldwide release date for November 15, 2019.
-Both versions are currently available for pre-order, including a double pack bundle that includes a copy of each.
+A recent Nintendo Direct provided us with further details about the next mainline games, titled Pokémon Sword & Shield, which will release worldwide on November 15, 2019, for Switch.
+Sword & Shield are currently available for pre-order, including a double pack bundle that includes a copy of each version.

 Pokémon Sword & Shield Story